 Assessing the Impairment on Nonfinancial Assets.
-The Bank assesses impairment on assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Bank assesses impairment on property and equipment (including ROU assets), investment properties, and computer software whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The factors that the Bank considers important which could trigger an impairment review include the following:

-- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.
+- Significant underperformance relative to expected historical or projected future operating results. - Significant changes in the manner of use of the acquired assets or the strategy for overall business. - Significant negative industry or economic trends.